Master of Interior Design, Florence Italy

-Master Interior Design Requirements:
+Interior Design Master Requirements:

-Acceptance for Master courses depends on the student’s prior level of experience.
-Please read the Admissions Page to determine if you qualify.
+Acceptance for Master courses depends on the student’s prior level of experience.Acceptance to the Master of Interior design requires in most cases a degree with interiors, architecture or industrial design.
+Please read the Admissions Page to determine if you qualify for the Interior Design Master.
 Those who do not meet the Master requirements are welcome to enroll for our Academic level.

-1 YEAR (30 weeks)
+1 YEAR (30 WEEKS)

 INT 501- Studio Design Course 1 - 8 Credits